 A couple of things that stand out that aren’t in the abstract (which is a great summary of the take home information):

 • The SPRIT Action Framework (a newer model) employs a logic model (as most do), but unusually, the ‘logic model’ focuses not on the research but on the receiving organisation’s need for research.
 I find this compelling because impact is a function of our industry partners making products, our government partners developing policies and our community partners delivering social services.
 It is true that clinical research or education research in the classroom can make an impact on immediate patients or students but the opportunity for this research is to scale beyond the single clinic or classroom.
 To assess the impact of research you *must* engage those who are using it as well as those producing it.
 This is the basis of the co-produced pathway to impact which would be interesting to compare against these models (as I have already done).

 • Contribution mapping is a new approach in RIA.
 “In this model, the focus is shifted from attribution to contribution – that is, on the activities and alignment efforts of different actors (linked to the research and, more distantly, unlinked to it) in the three phases of the research process (formulation, production and extension”.
 Contribution mapping aligns with a performative paradigm (column 6 in table 1 in the article).
 For more on contribution analysis see a previous journal club post.

 Questions for brokers:

-Research Impact Canada is producing this journal club series as a way to make the evidence and research on KMb more accessible to knowledge brokers and to create on line discussion about research on knowledge mobilization.
+Research Impact Canada is producing this journal club series to make evidence on knowledge mobilization more accessible to knowledge brokers and to create on line discussion about research on knowledge mobilization.
 It is designed for knowledge brokers and other knowledge mobilization stakeholders.
-Read the article, then come back to this post and join the journal club by posting your comments.
+Read this open access article.
+Then come back to this post and join the journal club by posting your comments.